Aspie96/blog/content/posts/free-speech.md

 Rather than try to condense too much of my opinion on the subject in one paragraph, I will list simple individual points, each of which is one of its aspects:

 - Plain misdeeds with no redeeming social importance which are ill-intended or likely to be harmful, such as fraud, dealing in child pornography and credible threats of illegal violence, don't and shouldn't fall within the scope of free speech.
-- Where some other fundamental right necessarily conflicts with freedom of speech, a reasonable balance needs to be found between the two.
-Freedom of expression should be held in very high regard when doing so.
 - Free speech should be understood to include expression through computer code.
 - Freedom from government censorship should be strongly protected.
 Generally, any speech which is currently legal in either the US or the EU should be legal worldwide.
 - Criticizing the law and endorsing new policies should be legally allowed.
 Laws that prohibit criticism of the legal status quo are illegitimate.